bitfinexcom/lib-js-util-base/README.md

 - `omitBy` -  provides new object that omits only specific fields of source object depending on predicate function filter
 - `pick` - provides new object that picks only specific fields of source object
 - `pickBy` -  provides new object that picks only specific fields of source object depending on predicate function filter
+- `shuffle` - performs pseudo random shuffle on clone of the array